-"Other adjustments" includes mainly the use of the provision set aside for tax risk arising on a corporate transaction and the tax treatment of the resulting goodwill, for Euros 11,738 thousand, and the recognition of a provision for potential liabilities arising in connection with the inspection being carried out, amounting to Euros 6,145 thousand.
+"Other adjustments" in 2019 included mainly the use of the provision set aside for tax risk arising on a corporate transaction and the tax treatment of the resulting goodwill, for Euros 11,738 thousand, and the recognition of a provision for potential liabilities arising in connection with the inspection being carried out, amounting to Euros 6,145 thousand.

 Permanent differences arise from the application of the tax rate to non-taxable income, which mainly consists with applicable tax regulations.
-The Company has applied a 60% reduction to income deriving from the temporary transfer of intangible assets developed by the Company to Group companies for an amount of Euros 6,262 thousand at December 31, 2019 (Euros 5,809 thousand at December 31, 2018).
+The Company has applied a 60% reduction to income deriving from the temporary transfer of intangible assets developed by the Company to Group companies for an amount of Euros 6,332 thousand at December 31, 2020 (Euros 6,262 thousand at December 31, 2019).

-The Company applied in 2018 a reduction of 10% of the amount of the increase in its equity for tax purposes compared to the average for the two prior periods for an amount of Euros 11,000 thousand.
+The Company applied in 2020 a reduction of 10% of the amount of the increase in its equity for tax purposes compared to the average for the two prior periods for an amount of Euros 7,500 thousand (Euros 11,000 thousand in 2019).
 In this regard, it has apportioned an amount equal to non-distributable reserves for a minimum period of five years, except for the portion of the increase that is incorporated into capital.

 In accordance with current legislation in Spain, taxes cannot be considered definitive until they have been inspected and agreed by the taxation authorities or before the inspection period of five years has elapsed.
 Due to the treatment permitted by fiscal legislation of certain transactions, additional tax liabilities could arise in the event of inspection.
-In any event, the directors do not consider that any such liabilities that could arise would have a significant effect on the 2019 consolidated annual accounts taken as a whole.
+In any event, the directors do not consider that any such liabilities that could arise would have a significant effect on the 2020 consolidated annual accounts taken as a whole.